 The 2022 Adelaide Fringe Festival will be held from 18th February to 20th March

 Adelaide Festival of Arts

 The Adelaide Festival of Arts also began in 1960.
 This festival showcases the more traditional acclaimed arts, like opera, theatre, literature, dance, visual arts and music.
-It’s mostly held in venues in the city centre, including the floating platform on the River Torrens called The Palais, and includes big name international performers.
+It’s mostly held in venues in the city centre, and includes big name international performers.
 Like the Fringe, it was originally held every two years, but thanks to it’s popularity, it became a yearly event in 2012.
 It has also spawned some of the other Mad March events which now stand on their own.

 For more information on the Adelaide Festival or Arts, including the full program, go to the official website here.

 The 2022 Adelaide Festival of Arts will be held from 4th March to 20th March.

 Usually just called Womad, this is an event that originally began as a part of the Adelaide Festival of Arts.
 It now stands alone and runs separately.
 The now four day event celebrates dance, music and arts of all the nations of the world in this huge, multicultural festival.
 It’s set up as a family-friendly event, and includes multiple performances, workshops, art displays and demonstrations.

 The venue is located in the leafy Botanic Park, where three stages are used for the performances.
 There are over 100 different food stalls showcasing food from across the globe, and a “Global Village” market area to buy all sorts of crafts and goods from around the world.

 In 2007 Womad began to work towards a carbon neutral festival, and now funds revegetation in South Australia to offset the travel of the performers.
 It also is working hard on waste minimalisation, with single use plastics almost entirely removed.

 For more information on WOMADelaide, including the lineup, go to the official website here.